hanchih2/here-app-take-home-2025-fullstack/README.md

 ## Run the Client

-install dependencies
+install dependencies (go back to root directory if you are still in server directory)

 ```
-cd .. // if you are in server directory
 cd client
 npm install
 ```